Crohn’s and ulcerative colitis

 Numbers, and who gets it

-There are up to 300,000 sufferers in the UK from these conditions.
+There are over 500,000 sufferers in the UK from these conditions.**

 Cause(s), treatment and cure

-The cause or causes of both these diseases are at present unknown and there is currently no cure.
+The cause or causes of both these diseases are at present unknown, and there is currently no cure.
 IBD is also difficult to manage.
 Treatment is usually with drugs, including steroids, to control or reduce the inflammation, which works in most cases.
 Indeed, steroids have greatly reduced death rates.
-However the drugs do not always work long-term, and about three in four people with CD will eventually need surgery, as will one in four of those with UC.
+However, the drugs do not always work long-term.
+About one in five people with CD will need surgery in the first five years of diagnosis, and one in five of those with UC will also need surgery.‡

 Effects on patients